-Dr. Springer's Translational Cell Biology of Parkinson's Disease Lab takes a combinatorial approach using biochemistry, cell biology and advanced imaging techniques, such as multicolor live cell and high-content microscopy.
-His lab aims to identify novel genetic and chemical modifiers in cell-based assays, as well as in vivo using C. elegans as a screening tool.
+Dr. Springer's Translational Cell Biology of Parkinson's Disease Lab combines biochemistry, cell biology and advanced imaging techniques, such as multicolor live cell and high-content microscopy.
+His lab aims to identify novel genetic and chemical modifiers through functional screening in cell-based and biochemical assays, and disease markers using multi-omics analyses.
+For validation, the lab employs CRISPR-Cas9 gene editing, patients' fibroblasts and induced pluripotent stem cell-derived cultures, as well as in vivo mouse models.

 Dr. Springer is part of a team of internationally recognized researchers and clinicians with specialty training in Parkinson's disease and movement disorders supported by the American Parkinson Disease Association.
 Mayo Clinic has been designated an American Parkinson Disease Center for Advanced Research.

-- Novel mitochondrial autophagy pathway.
-Very recently, Dr. Springer and his team discovered a novel mitochondrial autophagy (mitophagy) pathway that not only links two Parkinson's disease associated genes, PINK1 (a mitochondrial kinase) and Parkin (a cytosolic E3 ubiquitin ligases), but also two of the main cellular dysfunctions implicated in disease pathogenesis.
+Selective mitochondrial autophagy.
+Dr. Springer and his team discovered a novel mitochondrial autophagy (mitophagy) pathway that links two Parkinson's disease-associated genes, PINK1, a mitochondrial ubiquitin kinase, and Parkin/PRKN, a cytosolic E3 ubiquitin ligase, as well as two of the main cellular dysfunctions implicated in disease pathogenesis.

-PINK1 and Parkin functionally interact to identify, label and target damaged mitochondria for selective degradation via autophagy.
-This emerging mitophagy pathway that connects mitochondrial as well as autophagic and/or lysosomal dysfunctions promises great future potential for the development of beneficial therapeutics.
+The enzymes PINK1 and PRKN functionally interact to identify, label and target damaged mitochondria for selective degradation via autophagy.
+This emerging mitophagy pathway connecting mitochondrial processes to autophagic and lysosomal dysfunctions promises great potential for the development of beneficial therapeutics.

-- Mitochondrial and related dysfunctions.
-Intriguingly, mitochondrial as well as autophagic and/or lysosomal dysfunctions appear to play a major role in both the aging process itself and several neurological disorders.
+Mitochondrial and lysosomal dysfunctions.
+Intriguingly, mitochondrial as well as autophagic or lysosomal or both dysfunctions appear to play a major role in both the aging process itself and several neurological disorders.

-Dr. Springer is therefore analyzing the contribution of disturbances in these organelles to the aging process itself and the pathophysiology of several age-related human diseases, including Parkinson's disease, Alzheimer's disease, amyotrophic lateral sclerosis, frontotemporal dementias, lysosomal storage disorders and mitochondrial diseases.
+Dr. Springer analyzes how disturbances in these organelles contribute to the aging process and the pathophysiology of several age-related human diseases, including Parkinson's disease, Alzheimer's disease, amyotrophic lateral sclerosis, frontotemporal dementias, lysosomal storage disorders and mitochondrial diseases.